Bullying

 5. Useful links

-• Ofsted Parent View website This website has an online questionnaire that allows parents and carers to give their views on their child's school at any time of the year.
-The questionnaire asks for parents for their opinion on 12 aspects of their child's school, from the quality of teaching, to dealing with bullying and poor behaviour, with a final question as to whether or not they would recommend the school to other parents.
+- Ofsted Parent View website This website has an online questionnaire that allows parents and carers to give their views on their child's school at any time of the year.
+The questionnaire asks parents for their opinion on 12 aspects of their child's school, from the quality of teaching, to dealing with bullying and poor behaviour, with a final question whether they would recommend the school to other parents.